Yohance Marshall: Professional

 On January 11, 2015, Marshall signed a one-year contract with Salvadoran Primera División side, Juventud Independiente.
 Marshall debuted with Juventud Independiente on January 18, 2015, playing 90 minutes in a 4–2 win over C.D.
 Pasaquina.
 In his first Clausura season in El Salvador, Juventud Independiente qualified for the semifinals eventually losing to Santa Tecla F.C.

 After scoring a 94th minute equalizing goal during Trinidad and Tobago's 4–4 draw with Mexico at the 2015 CONCACAF Gold Cup, Yohance Marshall was approached by Ascenso MX side Murciélagos FC.
 He made his debut on August 29, 2015 coming off the bench in the second half of a 2–1 loss away at FC Juárez.

+He joined 3. deild karla side Kórdrengir in 2019.